guybrush262/Assistant-conversations/README.md

 *Finalize the Home Assistant configuration*

-16) In configuration.yaml add the Home Assistant sensor.
+16) In configuration.yaml add the "Home Assistant sensor".

-17) In OpenAI Conversation (or whatever conversation agetn you chose) add the Prompt to the instructions/prompt template.
+17) In OpenAI Conversation (or whatever conversation agetn you chose) add the "Prompt" to the instructions/prompt template.